apache/incubator-kie-kogito-operator/README.md

 metadata:
   name: kogito-data-index
 spec:
-  # If not informed, these default values will be set for you
-  # environment variables to set in the runtime container.
-Example: JAVAOPTS: "-Dquarkus.log.level=DEBUG"
-  env: {}
   # number of pods to be deployed
   replicas: 1
   # image to use for this deploy
   image: "quay.io/kiegroup/kogito-data-index:latest"
-  # Limits and requests for the Data Index pod
-  memoryLimit: ""
-  memoryRequest: ""
-  cpuLimit: ""
-  cpuRequest: ""
-  # details about the kafka connection
   kafka:
     # the service name and port for the kafka cluster.
 Example: my-kafka-cluster:9092
     serviceURI: my-cluster-kafka-bootstrap:9092
-  # details about the connected infinispan
-  infinispan:
-    # the service name and port of the infinispan cluster.
-Example: my-infinispan:11222
-    serviceURI: infinispan-server:11222
 ```

 #### Install Data Index Service with oc client